cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Breeding & quantitative genetics

-  See the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describing R packages for taxonomy, community ecology (including microbiome work) and of course, phylogenetics.
-In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8). [plant breeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] provides several general functions for genetic improvement of crops.
+  See the R package repository [Bionconductor](https://www.bioconductor.org/) for bioinformatics tools to support the processing of high-throughput genomic data. [lmDiallel][] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8). [plant breeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] and [variability][] provides several common utility functions for genetic improvement of crops.
 Also, please see the subsection on "genotype-by-environment interactions" for packages integrating environmental and genomic data in an analytical framework. [gpbStat][] provides functions for common plant breeding analyses including line-by-tester analysis ([Arunachalam 1974](http://repository.ias.ac.in/89299)) and diallel analysis ([Griffing 1956](https://www.publish.csiro.au/bi/pdf/BI9560463)). [heritability][] implements marker-based estimation of heritability when observations on genetically identical replicates are available. [selection.index][] calculates a selection index using the Smith ([1973](https://doi.org/10.1111%2Fj.1469-1809.1936.tb02143.x)) method.

   [AlphaSimR][] is an implementation of the [AlphaSim algorithm](doi:10.3835/plantgenome2016.02.0013) in R, providing functions for stochastic modelling of processes common to breeding programs such as selection and crossing.
 [MoBPS][] has a suite of functions for simulating genetic gain and economic costs in a plant breeding program. [isqg][] provides functions for high performance quantitative genetic simulations using a [bitset-based algorithm](https://doi.org/10.1534%2Fg3.119.400373).